pret/pokeemerald/INSTALL.md

 ```bash
 make compare
 ```
-If an OK is returned, then the installation went smoothly.
+If an OK is returned, then the installation went smoothly. **Note:** if you switched from Cygwin to msys2, you must run `make clean-tools` once before any subsequent `make` commands.

 To build **pokeemerald.gba** with your changes:
 ```bash